graffic/rejubot/README.md

 # Next steps

-* Jump to a specific date
+* `ddinstagram` links with videos do not have a full url in the video url.